datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

 ​(g) The dissolution of the Member;

-​(h) The termination of the Member’s employment with the Company for any reason other than Cause;
+​(h) The termination of the Member's employment with the Company for any reason other than Cause;

 ​(i) The withdrawal of the Member in compliance with Section 3.6; and